Possible maintenance breaks in e-services on 27 September at 23–4 More information

-Kela provides compensation for loss of income due incapacity for work in the form of various allowances.
+Kela provides compensation in the form of various allowances for loss of income due incapacity for work or infectious disease.

-The sickness allowance is paid as compensation for loss of income due to incapacity for work lasting less than a full year.
-It is available after completion of a specified waiting period.
-As a general rule, sickness allowance can be paid for up to 300 working days on account of one and the same illness.
+Sickness allowance is paid as compensation for loss of income due to incapacity for work lasting less than a full year.
+Sickness allowance is available after completing a specified waiting period.
+Sickness allowance is paid on the basis of incapacity for work for a maximum of 300 working days.

-A partial sickness allowance supports work incapacitated persons in remaining employed and in returning to full-time work.
-In order to qualify for the partial sickness allowance, full-time employees must come to an agreement with their employer that they will begin to work on a part-time basis.
-Pay and work schedule both must be reduced to 40–60% of what they were previously.
-The partial sickness allowance is available for a maximum of 120 working days.
+Partial sickness allowance supports persons who are unfit for work to remain employed and in returning to full-time work.
+In order to qualify for partial sickness allowance, a full-time employee must come to an agreement with his or her employer about switching to part-time work instead.
+Working hours must be reduced to 40–60 per cent of what they were in full-time work.
+Partial sickness allowance is paid for a maximum of 120 working days.

-A sickness allowance on account of infectious diseases can be paid to persons who have been ordered to stay off work or who have been quarantined or placed in isolation.
+Sickness allowance on account of infectious diseases can be paid to persons who have been placed in quarantine or isolation, or ordered to stay away from work in order to prevent the spread of an infectious disease.
 It is available for as long as the order remains in effect.

 Organ, tissue or cell donors may be eligible for donor allowance, specifically sickness allowance on account of human cell, tissue or organ donations for the duration of work incapacity related to a medical procedure or tests carried out in connection with donation.